CHECK-IN and ORIENTATION:

 The State of Kansas does have a conditional Reciprocity certification program if the law enforcement officer applicant meets certain requirements.
 Applicants for conditional reciprocity must be employed by a recognized Kansas law enforcement agency and cannot at the time of the reciprocity application process been out of law enforcement for more than five years.
 Certified law enforcement officers from another state whose basic training requirements meet or exceed the Kansas requirement during that same time period, or those eligible for certification (who have recently completed a basic training program that meets or exceeds Kansas requirements) may be eligible for conditional reciprocity.
-Pursuant to an inter-agency agreement with the Kansas Commission on Peace Officers' Standards and Training, the director of the Kansas Law Enforcement Training Center conducts all evaluations of an individual's training regarding their eligibility for Reciprocity in Kansas.
+Pursuant to an inter-agency agreement with the Kansas Commission on Peace Officers' Standards and Training, the Director of Police Training at the Kansas Law Enforcement Training Center conducts all evaluations of an individual's training regarding their eligibility for Reciprocity in Kansas.

 KLETC will provide a cursory review to determine possible eligibility for conditional reciprocity.
 To do so requires:

-1. a copy of the officer's basic training curriculum listing the course title and number of hours allocated to each topic.
+1. A copy of the officer's basic training curriculum listing the course title and number of hours allocated to each topic.
 Course Schedules will not be evaluated in lieu of the course curriculum listing;

 2. If certified in another state, provide your law enforcement employment history;